-In Grand Bahama, nearly 25,000 people-roughly half of the island's original of 51,000 individuals-remain, struggling to recover and rebuild
+In Grand Bahama, nearly 25,000 peopleroughly half of the island's original of 51,000 individuals-remain, struggling to recover and rebuild

+Remains of the High Rock Community Clinic on

+AN AN AND

 MEET THE SURVIVORS Aaron, 10 years old, clung to a pine tree for the last five hours of the three-day storm, after his home flooded and he could no longer stay in the attic.
 His mom, Lanelle, is partially blind.
 She barely survived the storm, holding her young baby above the rising water for the entire storm.
 "A lot won't come back," Tina said, speaking of her neighbors in McLeans Town.
 "But I'm going to rebuild-this is my home."
 Tina managed to get out of town before the storm hit, but it took her house.
 Joe watched helplessly as his cousin, Philip, and Philip's three children were swept out to sea by Dorian's powerful waves.
 Though International Medical Corps doctors found Joe in good health, all was not right with him.
 "My body's okay," he said.
 "But my head and heart are not."